 What is it?
 Helps with the cost of tuition fees (maximum £9,250)

 You can get a loan to cover the tuition fee your university charges you.

 Who can get it?
 Anyone, it is not means tested/based on household income

 How is it paid?
-Student Finance pays your Tuition Fee Loan direct to the university on your behalf.
+Student Finance pays your Tuition Fee Loan directly to the university on your behalf.

 What is it for?
 Help with living costs- food, accommodation, stationery, travel etc

 How much can I get?
-Amount depends on where you live, study and your household income.
+The amount depends on where you live, study and your household income.
 Any full-time student who is eligible for student finance is eligible to receive a Maintenance Loan.